-Which one you should choose- cheap or expensive steam iron?
+There are many irons on eCommerce websites to choose from.
+Which one you should choose- a cheap or an expensive steam iron?

-In this guide I try to explain this stuff by comparing two different priced steam iron.
+In this guide, I try to explain this stuff by comparing two different-priced steam iron later in this article.

-Do you need a steam iron that will heat up quickly, has a large water tank, anti-calc feature (which fight with hard water), auto-shutoff function (to prevent an accident like burning clothes, child safety, etc.), then you need to spend some money (not $300 dollar but around $100-$150).
+Do you need a steam iron that will heat up quickly, has a large water tank, an anti-calc feature (which fights with hard water), and an auto-shutoff function (to prevent an accident like burning clothes, child safety, etc.), then you need to spend some money (not $300 dollar but around $100-$150).

 Remember most of the iron in this price range will last around 2-5 years.
 You can give our best iron for clothes list a try.

-And if you’re looking for a low-budget steam iron that will only have basic functions like – a low capacity water reservoir, less power, fewer features like anti-calc, anti-drip, spray function, etc. then go for locally made products as they will be cheaper but less reliable.
+And if you’re looking for a low-budget steam iron that will only have basic functions like – a low-capacity water reservoir, less power, and fewer features like anti-calc, anti-drip, spray function, etc. then go for locally made products as they will be cheaper but less reliable.

-Here are some of the pros & cons of expensive steam iron that worth buying for:
+Here are some of the pros & cons of expensive steam iron that are worth buying:

 Pros of Expensive Steam Irons